LingSyrina/model_syntactic_adaptation/README.md

 1. all RC

    'NN WP'
+   ('NN WDT', 'NN WRB')

-2. RC with who/whom/whose
+3. RC with who/whom/whose

    'NN WP|who'

-3. RC with which/that
+4. RC with which/that

-   'NN WP>nsubj|which'
+   'NN WDT|which'
-   'NN WP>nsubj|that'
+   'NN WDT|that'

 5. RC with where/when/why